 Microsoft's Xbox One and Sony's PlayStation 4 are constantly evolving; each is adding new features and exclusive titles in a bid to take over your living room.
 The Xbox One offers a wealth of entertainment options, plays a bunch of Xbox 360 games and will soon support 4K video, while the PS4's excellent sharing capabilities make it easy for you to show friends your favorite gameplay clips — and even virtually hand your companions the controller for a little while.

 The Xbox One and PS4 have grown to have wide libraries of great games, and with both systems starting at $350, it's never been a better time to embrace gaming's latest generation.
 But which console should you choose?
 We've put the Xbox One and PS4 up against each other in a seven-round brawl to determine which system is strongest.

 Both PS4 and Xbox One play many of this generation's best titles, from third-party blockbusters such as Fallout 4 and The Witcher 3 to charming indies such as Shovel Knight and Rocket League.
 Most sports games come to both systems, though Sony's MLB: The Show series is exclusive to PlayStation.

-Even though the two systems have similar current-gen game libraries, Xbox One has one major ace in the hole: backward compatibility.
+Even though the two systems have similar libraries, Xbox One has one major ace in the hole: backward compatibility.
 More than 100 Xbox 360 games are currently playable on Microsoft's new console, including Mass Effect, Fallout 3 and the entire Gears of War series, and Microsoft has been adding support for new 360 titles on a monthly basis.